 2. Social Enterprise Impact Measurement is the sign of a well-run ship

-3. Let impact data tell story to stakeholders
+3. Let impact data tell a story to stakeholders

 7 Step for Social Enterprise To Raise Impact Capital